mrkarstrom/mrkarstrom/README.md

 Frontend Developer
 ------------------

-I’m a passionate husband, dad and software developer - in that order 🌟 I love problem solving and I actually became a MENSA member in 2017 when I took a supervised IQ-test and got +135 🤓 I love to learn everything about development and software engineering and I’ve always been a science nerd.
-I have worked as a STEM teacher in high school for 8 years but decided to pursue my career as a software developer early 2021 👨‍💻 My famous podcast is HTML All The Things - check them out if you’re interested in web development ✅
+I’m a passionate husband, dad and software developer - in that order 🌟 I love problem solving and I actually became a MENSA member in 2017 (I took a supervised IQ-test and got +135 🤓)

+I love to learn everything about development and software engineering and I’ve always been a science nerd.
+I have worked as a STEM teacher in high school for 8 years but decided to pursue my career as a software developer early 2021 👨‍💻 My favourite podcast is HTML All The Things - check them out if you’re interested in web development ✅

 *   🌍  I'm based in Sweden
 *   🖥️  See my portfolio at [Yesweb.se](http://yesweb.se)